André Tulard: The fichier juif

-Following a Nazi ordinance dated 21 September 1940, which forced Jews in the "occupied zone" to declare themselves as such in police office or sub-prefectures (sous-préfectures), Vichy promulgated on 3 October 1940 the first Jewish Status.
-In the sole department of the Seine, encompassing Paris and its immediate suburbs, nearly 150,000 persons presented themselves to the police offices.
+Following a Nazi ordinance dated 21 September 1940, which forced Jews in occupied France to declare themselves as such at a police station or sub-prefecture, Vichy promulgated the first law on the status of Jews on 3 October 1940.
+In the department of the Seine alone, encompassing Paris and its immediate suburbs, nearly 150,000 persons presented themselves to the police station.
 The registrations were then centralized by the French police, who created, under the direction of inspector Tulard, a central filing system.
-According to the Dannecker report, "this filing system subdivided it into files alphabetically classed, Jews with French nationality and foreign Jews having files of different colours, and the files were also classed according to profession, nationality and street" (of residency).
-These files were then handed over to section IV J of the Gestapo, in charge of the "Jewish problem."
+According to the Dannecker report, "the dossier is subdivided into files ordered alphabetically, with Jews of French or foreign nationality being on cards of different colours, as well as files ordered by profession, by nationality, and by street"..
+These files were then handed over to section IV J of the Gestapo, in charge of the "Jewish problem".
 They were then used by the Gestapo on various raids, among them the August 1941 raid in the 11th arrondissement of Paris, during which 3,200 foreign Jews and 1,000 French Jews were interned in various camps, including Drancy.

-Along with many French police officers, André Tulard was present on the day of the inauguration of Drancy internment camp, which would be the last stop before Auschwitz for the Jewish people captured in France, in the huge majority by the French police itself.
-Tulard also participated to the logistics concerning the attribution of the yellow badges, made mandatory by the Vichy status on Jewish people.
+Along with many French police officers, André Tulard was present on the day of the inauguration of Drancy internment camp, which would be the last stop before Auschwitz for Jewish people rounded up in France, in the huge majority by the French police itself.
+Tulard also participated in the logistics concerning the distribution of yellow badges, made mandatory by the Vichy law on the status on Jews.

-After the collapse of Vichy France and the end of the War, Tulard was one of the active collaborators with the Germans who received no punishment, and even retained his title as Chevalier (Knight) of the Légion d'Honneur.
+After the collapse of Vichy France and the end of the war, Tulard was one of the active collaborators with the Germans who received no punishment, and even retained his title as a Knight of the Legion of Honor.

 André Tulard was a diligent civil servant educated in the law.
 Cooperating with German officials, he oversaw the development of a registry for Jews at the Paris municipal police headquarters in fall 1940.
-More than 110 people, mostly women, created the cards—blue for French-born Jews and orange for the more vulnerable foreign-born Jews—and pulled the cards identifying Jews to be rounded up for deportation “to the East.”
-At the end of the war, French authorities suspended Tulard, but he was reinstated, perhaps helped by a petition stating that he was “never antisemitic.”
+More than 110 people, mostly women, created the cards—blue for French-born Jews and orange for the more vulnerable foreign-born Jews—and pulled the cards identifying Jews to be rounded up for deportation "to the East".

+At the end of the war, French authorities suspended Tulard, but he was reinstated, perhaps helped by a petition stating that he was "never antisemitic".